Guilderm/SnowballPlanner/Documents/Shared Appendix.md

 List of references or related documents.

 [Design a Better Business](https://designabetterbusiness.com): Design a Better Business: New Tools, Skills, and Mindset for Strategy and Innovation.

+Place holders
+6. **Product Principles**
+   > **Note:** The 'Product Principles' section was identified as potentially redundant, as the principles surfaced during the review felt either generic or unnecessary.
+It will be kept as a placeholder for now, in case a more meaningful principle emerges in the future.